Mystery Science Theater 3001

 Mike laughed.
 "Oh, really?"

 "Really, really!" answered Crow, oblivious to Mike's incredulousness.
-The

 gold robot hobbled over to a TV set up on the bridge console.
 "In fact, I